VA Loan Vs. Conventional Loan: What’s The Difference, And Which Loan Is Better For You?

 Closing costs are various fees you pay your lender to process your loan.
 Included in these costs are origination fees, home appraisal fees, title search fees and more.

 While VA loans cap their origination fees at 1% of the total loan amount, these fees similarly tend to only range from 0.5% – 1% for conventional loans.
 Appraisal fees for conventional loans are usually lower, typically ranging from $300 – $400 for a single-family home versus $425 – $875 for a VA appraisal.
-It’s important to note that appraisal fees for a home being financed with any loan can cost north of $600 or even $2,000 depending on where you live, how big your house is, etc.
+It’s important to note that appraisal fees for a home being financed with any loan can cost north of $600 or even $2,000 depending on where you live or the size of your house.

 Overall, you’ll generally pay 3% – 5% of your loan amount to close on your VA loan, and you’ll likely pay 2% – 6% to close on your conventional loan.

-Benefits Of A VA Loan Vs. Conventional Loan
+Benefits Of A VA Loan Vs. A Conventional Loan

 Let’s recap the advantages of VA loans and conventional loans, respectively.